Welcome and thanks for stopping by!

 About COUNCILLOR KAREN RENKEMA-LANG

-I am actively involved as a volunteer in several community groups.
-As a member on Kiama Council’s Planning Committee I’ve contributed to the development of the Kiama Town Centre Study and the Local Strategic Planning Statement.
-As the president of Kiama Central Precinct and the Combined Community Advocacy Group I’ve written many submissions to Kiama Council and to our NSW Government representatives expressing concerns of local residents and requesting change for the better.
-These include submissions on Community Consultation and the NSW Government Housing Strategy.
+Between 2016 and 2021 I advocated on behalf of the local community as a member on Kiama Council’s Planning Committee.
+During this time I contributed to the development of the Kiama Town Centre Study and the Local Strategic Planning Statement.
+As the president of Kiama Central Precinct and the Combined Community Advocacy Group I wrote many submissions to Kiama Council and to our NSW Government representatives expressing concerns of local residents and requesting change for the better.
 I was also the founding chair of the Kiama Community Radio and initiated Kiama’s contribution to the Australia wide AUSMAP micro-plastic initiative which has gained international attention.

 While working for the Department of Immigration and Citizenship in the early 2000s, I participated in multi-national government initiatives related to cross border identity fraud.
 I worked with senior representatives from other countries to formulate policy and to design related business and technical solutions.